 After the ceremony the guests often throw rice on the bridal couple when they walk or run the stairs out of the church.
 The couple and their parents hurry to get to the venue where the festivities continue.
 The guests will follow them, often offering car drives to one another.

 The festive site may be a restaurant, boat club, or any other place which can cater enough people.
 The parents and the bridal couple are usually at the door welcoming the guests and receiving congratulations.
-Sometimes the bridal couple has their wedding pictures taken after the ceremony thus they are not at the door with their parents greeting you.
-Often the guests are asked to leave the presents on a table designated for that purpose.
+Sometimes the bridal couple poses for their wedding pictures taken after the ceremony.
+Thus they are not at the door with their parents greeting you.
+Near the door, there is often a designated table where the guests leave the presents.

 A few weeks after the wedding the couple will send a card with their wedding picture on it to thank all those people who were present on their wedding day.
 You may also share your best photos with the bridal couple.
 They are the only ones who haven’t been able to take pictures during the wedding!